Canada panel urges better response plan for oil spills

 Regulators are currently weighing separate proposals from Enbridge and Kinder Morgan to build new pipelines to carry oil from Alberta to the British Columbia coast, which could bring an additional 600 tankers to the region each year.

-The report, which was prepared for Transport Canada by a panel of independent experts, recommended that the cap be abolished and also said that an emergency account, funded by industry, should be created to pay when Canada's Coast Guard is called in to lead a clean-up mission.
+The report recommended that the cap be abolished and also said that an emergency account, funded by industry, should be created to pay when Canada's Coast Guard is called in to lead a clean-up mission.

 "Canadian taxpayers should not bear any liability for spills in Canadian waters," said the report, the first major review of Canada's spill response plan in nearly 20 years.

-Canada is the world's sixth-largest producer of crude oil, the vast majority of which is exported to the United States, and output continues to increase.
+Canada is the world's sixth-largest producer of crude oil, the vast majority of which is exported to the United States.

 But congestion on existing pipelines means that crude is getting bottlenecked in landlocked Alberta, spurring the Alberta and federal governments to push for a new pipeline to the West Coast to open up export markets in Asia.

-Still, environmentalists noted that while the report made 45 clear recommendations, the government had not yet committed to put any of them in place.

-"It's laughable, it's a joke," Spencer Tripp of Greenpeace told reporters outside the press conference.
-"The government is just trying to facilitate the Enbridge Northern Gateway pipeline and other oil pipelines through B.C."

-The report was critical of existing response time standards, suggesting that a timely response is the key to mitigating the risks of a spill.
+The report, the first major review of Canada's spill response plan in nearly 20 years, was critical of existing response time standards, suggesting that timely response is the key to mitigating the risks of a spill.

 "In our view, the current response-time planning standards will not ensure the best possible outcomes in some spill scenarios," the report said.

-The current rules were put in place after the Exxon Valdez disaster in 1989, when an oil tanker struck a reef in Alaska, releasing 44,000 metric tons (48502 tons) of oil into Prince William Sound.
+The current rules were put in place after the Exxon Valdez disaster in 1989, when an oil tanker struck a reef in Alaska, releasing 44,000 tonnes of oil into Prince William Sound.
+They have not been fully reviewed in nearly 20 years.

 A second phase of the review will look at requirements for hazardous and noxious substances, including liquefied natural gas, as well as response to Arctic spills.